 Ignorance Breeds Misery

 Animals who do survive long enough to be sold are often subject to inadequate care.
 Because caretakers are often unprepared or unable to provide for the needs of animals who are so far removed from their natural habitats, many exotic animals will likely die or be abandoned by their caretakers.
-For instance, the head of the Western Cape of Africa’s Environmental Crime Investigation unit estimates that 90 percent of exported reptiles die within a year.(8) Hedgehogs, who roll themselves into tight balls, can easily become injured if children try to “uncurl” them or if cats attack them.
-Sugar gliders are very social animals, and if they are not given enough attention, they may mutilate themselves or die from the stress of loneliness.(9)
+For instance, the head of South Africa’s Western Cape Environmental Crime Investigation unit estimates that 90 percent of exported reptiles die within a year.8 Hedgehogs, who roll themselves into tight balls, can easily become injured if children try to “uncurl” them or if cats attack them.
+Sugar gliders are very social animals, and if they are not given enough attention, they may mutilate themselves or die from the stress of loneliness.9

-The monkeypox outbreak that affected dozens of people in the Midwest in 2003 was traced to a Gambian rat from Africa; the animal had been housed with prairie dogs in an Illinois animal dealer’s shed.(17) Prairie dogs also have been known to carry the plague and tularemia.(18) The herpes B virus can be transferred from macaques to humans; the CDC warns that “this risk makes macaques unsuitable as pets.”(19) Human contact with reptiles and other exotic animals accounts for 74,000 cases of salmonellosis each year.(20) Hedgehogs can transmit salmonella bacteria as well as viral and fungal diseases, and their sharp spines can cause skin infections.(21,22)
+The monkeypox outbreak that affected dozens of people in the Midwest in 2003 was traced to a Gambian rat from Africa; the animal had been housed with prairie dogs in an Illinois animal dealer’s shed.17 Prairie dogs also have been known to carry the plague and tularemia.18 The herpes B virus can be transferred from macaques to humans; the CDC warns that “this risk makes macaques unsuitable as pets.”19 Human contact with reptiles and other exotic animals accounts for 74,000 cases of salmonellosis each year.20 A study in Archives of Disease in Childhood reported that children infected with salmonella from contact with reptiles were more likely to develop serious bacterial diseases than children who contracted salmonella from other sources.21 Hedgehogs can transmit salmonella bacteria as well as viral and fungal diseases, and their sharp spines can cause skin infections.22,23

-Parrots and other exotic birds can transfer potentially deadly pathogens such as psittacosis, salmonella, and even avian tuberculosis to humans.(23) Exotic Newcastle disease (END), which devastated whole flocks of chickens and turkeys in the 1970s, was believed to have been brought to the U.S. from South American parrots who were smuggled in for the pet trade.(24) An outbreak of END in Florida resulted in the deaths of 8,000 parrots in 1980.(25) “We’re not trained to detect diseases,” says a U.S. Fish and Wildlife inspection officer.(26)
+Parrots and other exotic birds can transfer potentially deadly pathogens such as psittacosis, salmonella, and even avian tuberculosis to humans.24 Exotic Newcastle disease (END), which devastated whole flocks of chickens and turkeys in the 1970s, was believed to have been brought to the U.S. from South American parrots who were smuggled in for the pet trade.25 An outbreak of END in Florida resulted in the deaths of 8,000 parrots in 1980.26 “We’re not trained to detect diseases,” says a U.S. Fish and Wildlife inspection officer.27

-Wolf hybrids have also increased in popularity—it’s estimated that hundreds of thousands of them live in homes across the country—and since 2000, at least four people have been mauled to death by these offspring of wolves and domesticated dogs.
-One veterinarian and animal behaviorist says that “people who breed these animals and sell them as pets are playing Russian roulette.
-It’s a gross misrepresentation to sell these animals as pets.”(31) The American Veterinary Medical Association “strongly opposes keeping as pets any wild canines crossbred with domestic animals.”(32)
+Wolf hybrids have also increased in popularity—it’s estimated that hundreds of thousands of them live in homes across the country—and since 1982 at least 85 people have been hurt and 19 killed by these offspring of wolves and domesticated dogs.32 One veterinarian and animal behaviorist says that “people who breed these animals and sell them as pets are playing Russian roulette.
+It’s a gross misrepresentation to sell these animals as pets.”33 The American Veterinary Medical Association “strongly opposes keeping as pets any wild canines crossbred with domestic animals.”34

 Few Governmental Regulations

-The multibillion-dollar business of buying and selling protected wildlife is one of the largest sources of criminal earnings, behind only arms smuggling and drug trafficking.(33) National Geographic says, “[W]ildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”(34) The U.S. is the main destination for exotic and endangered wild animals.(35) National, state, and local governments are passing laws that prohibit the capture and sale of certain species, but most of these regulations are poorly enforced and are designed to protect humans from disease rather than ensuring that animals are handled humanely.
+The multibillion-dollar business of buying and selling protected wildlife is one of the largest sources of criminal earnings, behind only arms smuggling and drug trafficking.35 National Geographic says, “[W]ildlife trafficking may very well be the world’s most profitable form of illegal trade, bar none.”36 The U.S. is the main destination for exotic and endangered wild animals.37 National, state, and local governments are passing laws that prohibit the capture and sale of certain species, but most of these regulations are poorly enforced and are designed to protect humans from disease rather than ensuring that animals are handled humanely.

 Penalties for violations of the Convention on International Trade in Endangered Species (CITES) are stipulated by individual countries, and the punishments range from short jail sentences to fines.
-“People simply pay [the fine] and continue to break the law,” according to one CITES representative.(39) Also, CITES protection does not apply to exotic animals who are born in captivity.(40)
+“People simply pay [the fine] and continue to break the law,” according to one CITES representative.41 Also, CITES protection does not apply to exotic animals who are born in captivity.42

 What You Can Do